Atmospheric river brings Puget Sound region mix of wintry weather

 Weather later this week: March will come in with a roar

-After this system moves inland late Wednesday, another surge of colder unsettled air will swing onshore with more showers, possible thunderstorms, and dropping snow levels to around 500 feet again by Friday, meaning March will come in like a lion.
+Earlier this week, heavy showers containing sleet, soft hail and wet snow occurred sporadically between sunbreaks on Monday and Tuesday.
+After this system moves inland late Wednesday, another surge of colder unsettled air will swing onshore with more showers, possible thunderstorms and dropping snow levels to around 500 feet again by Friday, meaning March will come in like a lion.

-In the lowlands Rain amounts through Wednesday will range from one to two inches.
-Highs Wednesday will rise to near 50 degrees before another surge of colder unsettled air arrives Thursday and Friday for more showers and a threat of thunderstorms.
+In the lowlands, rain amounts through Wednesday will range from one to two inches.
+Highs Wednesday will rise to nearly 50 degrees before another surge of colder unsettled air arrives Thursday and Friday for more showers and a threat of thunderstorms.

 From Cliff Mass: Where ‘there will be massive amounts of snow’